How to Show, Not Tell – 7 Creative Writing Dos and Don’ts

 “Sandra drove to the grocery store because she was nervous about tonight’s party.
 She really wanted to impress the in-laws but they’re so difficult to impress.
 She knew she had to buy something delicious and impressive but she was still unsure of what to buy.
 There are so many options.”

-Notice how the whole paragraph is telling us exactly what Sandra is feeling and thinking, and why she is feeling and thinking that way.
-There isn’t much room for interpretation and it isn’t a very engaging read.
+The whole paragraph is telling us exactly what Sandra is feeling and thinking, and why.
+There isn’t room for interpretation and it isn’t engaging.

 So, let’s rewrite the paragraph to remove the over-explaining.